spacerWTNY

 See the full article by Abigail Hakas, here.

 Today, Allegheny County Sanitary Authority (ALCOSAN) operates a regional wastewater treatment facility serving Pittsburgh and 82 additional municipalities.
 The massive operation treats an average 250 million gallons per day at the confluence of the Allegheny and Monongahela Rivers, the head of the Ohio River.
-A decade ago, ALCOSAN was taken to court by the PA Department of Environmental Protection and the Allegheny County Health Department for repeated and ongoing violations of the Clean Water Act (CWA).
+More than a decade ago, ALCOSAN was taken to court by the PA Department of Environmental Protection and the Allegheny County Health Department for repeated and ongoing violations of the Clean Water Act (CWA).
 Combined sanitary and stormwater sewer collection infrastructure and treatment facilities can become overwhelmed during heavy rain events.
 These uncontrolled releases of raw sewage have had devastating effects on the receiving river, the drinking water supply for communities downstream.

 The remedy proposed for wet weather overflows, a critical component of the Clean Water Plan is a network of massive storage tunnels, 150 ft underground.
 Sixteen miles of tunnels are planned, the storage capacity is sufficient to manage 70% of the annual storm water volume.
 The utility is also committed to a plan of social engagement with the communities it serves, partnered with 600 educational institutions and organizations, offering facility tours, science and technology workshops for everyone.